andrewray/iocaml/README.md

 ### Via opam (>=1.1)

 ```
-$ opam remote add iocaml git://github.com/andrewray/opam.git
 $ opam install iocaml
 ```

 Some notebooks and profile files are copied into the opam share directory.

-Note that this will upgrade the opam version of ocaml-zmq to use the branch from [here](https://github.com/issuu/ocaml-zmq).
+***Note*** If you previously added my opam remote repository from git://github.com/andrewray/opam.git first '''opam remove''' iocaml and ocaml-zmq packages then '''opam remote remove''' the repo.

 ## Setting up IOCaml